bbauska/UC-Davis-JS-Basics/readme.md

 ![](./3-6-images/media/image661.png){width="4.0in"
 height="2.4427351268591426in"}

-We have the HTML in place, and now we\'re ready to start styling the page and making it look a little bit better.
+We have the HTML in place, and now we&apos;re ready to start styling the page and making it look a little bit better.
 We have the normalized script up at the top of the page, which will help smooth out the differences between different browsers But beyond that, personally, I